I’ve had my real estate portfolio for 11-years and I have some big lessons to share!

 It’s why I generally recommend against low-income housing now.

 That whole year was a loser since I had to do some repairs before I could sell it.
 It’s my biggest failure to date since I just broke even with the sale.

 Cheapo house #1 was as good as on paper. $5000 cash each year from a $40,000 house is pretty amazing.
-A 50% success rate is too hit and miss for me so if this tenant ever moves out.
-I’ll sell this house too.
+Plus it sold for about 4X what I put in.
+A 50% success rate is too hit and miss for me and managers in low income neighborhoods are horrendous.
+I wouldn’t with that experience on my worst enemy.

 The lessons from these houses: